KenJFischer/Old_Sample_Code/README.md

 # Sample_Code
- A collection of some scraps of code from my projects.
+ A collection of some pieces of code from my projects.